Imtiaz Butt: Early life

 The youngest among six siblings, Butt was born in Faisalabad, in the Punjab province of Pakistan.
 He passed his matriculation with distinction from Government Muslim High School Tariqabad.
 He started playing football in 1984 with Tariqabad Football Club in Faisalabad, initially playing as both forward and goalkeeper until switching to midfield.

 Club career

 Crescent Textile Mills

 On 28 July 1986, Butt joined the Crescent Textile Mills departmental team, for which he remained until 17 February 1987.

 WAPDA

 On 18 February 1987, Butt joined WAPDA at the National Football Championship.
 In 1990, Butt also participated in the National Youth Championship held in Faisalabad and represented Punjab, where his team secured the second position.
 In the 1991 National Football Championship season, he helped the team clinch the title after providing an assist to Qazi Ashfaq in the final against Habib Bank which ended in a 1–0 victory.

+In 1992, Butt scored a penalty at the 107th minute in the final of the 1992 National Games, helping WAPDA win the national title.
 He left WAPDA on 7 November 1994.